gardehal/react-chook/README.md

 - [x] Alert toast
 - [x] Heroku
 - [x] Uploading to temp DB
-- [ ] API call to Kolonial, create new if no ingredient found in DB     - Waiting for Kolonial API request response (i.e. waiting for "no")
+- [ ] Selenum call to Kolonial, create new if no ingredient found in DB
-- [ ] DB security                                                       - Must enable Firebase login
+- [x] DB security
 - [ ] Footer

 - [ ] "Launch"

+- [ ] Setup buffer table, uploads not from mods/devs/admins go to buffer, must be approved to go into real DB.
+Uploads are limited to x char length, every 1 minutes?
+- [ ] Test table
 - [ ] Basic API
 - [ ] Transfer data to API DB
 - [ ] Editing DB data